Skip to content

 def max_edges(n: int, directed: bool = False, multi_edges: bool = False, self_loops: bool = False) -> int | float:

-"""Returns the maximum number of edges that a directed or undirected network with n nodes can
+"""Returns the maximum number of edges that a directed or undirected network with n nodes can possible have (with or without loops).

 Args: